-Sometimes when the weather is monsoon-like, you need a fully waterproof jacket, and our favourite garment for the task is the Idro Pro 2 Jacket.
-Made with Gore-Tex SHAKEDRY technology, the waterproof membrane takes the place of the face fabric traditionally used on laminated waterproofs for a jacket that not only repels water and breathes better but is also lighter and more packable.
+Sometimes when the weather is monsoon-like, you need the best waterproof jackets, and one of the best products for the task is the Idro Pro 2 Jacket.
+Made with Gore-Tex Shakedry technology, the waterproof membrane takes the place of the face fabric traditionally used on laminated waterproofs for a jacket that not only repels water and breathes better but is also lighter and more packable.

-- Best waterproof cycling jackets for 2020: cycling jackets to keep you dry when the weather turns wet
+- Best waterproof cycling jackets: cycling jackets to keep you dry when the weather turns wet

 Cold winds are no match

 It's not just the rain you need to worry about when knocking out base miles through the cold dark winter, the wind can just as quickly chill your bones.
-To counter this, the Sorpasso 2 Wind Bib Tights feature a Gore-Tex Windstopper membrane down the front and just past the knees.
-The lower legs and backside are fitted with Castelli's Nano Flex Xtra Dry fabric for splash and spray protection.
+To counter this, the Sorpasso RoS Wind bib tights feature a Gore-Tex Infinium Windstopper membrane down the front and just past the knees.
+The lower legs and backside are fitted with Castelli's Nano Flex 3G fabric for splash and spray protection.